DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 10](images/image_10.PNG)
 *Figure 10: A small preview of the Inland waters dataset Darwin Core.*

-The VIS Darwin Core Archives are a custom made SQL view on the original VIS SQL database which is in the custody of the Research Institute for Nature and Forest.
+The VIS Darwin Core Archives are custom made SQL views on the original VIS SQL database which is in the custody of the Research Institute for Nature and Forest.
 The view only shows data that are accepted for publication.
-Fields given are: occurrenceID, type, languge, rights, rightsholmder, datasetID, institutionCode, collectionCode, datasetName, ownerInstitutionCode, basisOfRecord, informationWithheld, catalogNumber, recordedBy, individualCount, samplingProtocol, samplingEffort, eventDate, habitat, locationID, continent, waterBody, countryCode, verbatimLocality, verbatimLatitude, verbatimLongitude, verbatimCoordinateSystem, verbatimSRS, decimalLatitude, decimalLongitude, geodeticDatum, coordinateUncertaintyInMeters, identifiedBy, syntificName, Kingdom, taxonRank, scientificNameAuthorship, vernacularName, nomenclaturalCode
+The Darwin Core fields in the dataset are: occurrenceID, type, languge, rights, rightsholmder, datasetID, institutionCode, collectionCode, datasetName, ownerInstitutionCode, basisOfRecord, informationWithheld, catalogNumber, recordedBy, individualCount, samplingProtocol, samplingEffort, eventDate, habitat, locationID, continent, waterBody, countryCode, verbatimLocality, verbatimLatitude, verbatimLongitude, verbatimCoordinateSystem, verbatimSRS, decimalLatitude, decimalLongitude, geodeticDatum, coordinateUncertaintyInMeters, identifiedBy, syntificName, Kingdom, taxonRank, scientificNameAuthorship, vernacularName, nomenclaturalCode
+A quick reference guide on Darwin Core can be found here: http://rs.tdwg.org/dwc/terms/

 ### Additional information